Last updated on April 10th, 2025 at 11:58 pm

 Council on Foreign Relations

-You see it and I must agree!
+You see it, and I must agree!
 I fully believe the Fed is indeed the most powerful economic institution.
 They print the money of one of the world’s strongest currencies!!!
-The weight of the world is on their shoulders because other countries such as Panama, Hong Kong, Belize, and many more also peg their currency to the US Dollar for stability (so the foreign currency holds its value).
-So although the primary responsibility is the US there is more at stake.
+The world’s weight is on their shoulders because other countries such as Panama, Hong Kong, Belize, and many more also peg their currency to the US Dollar for stability (so the foreign currency holds its value).
+So, although the primary responsibility is the US, more is at stake.

-The Fed observes data such as unemployment, wages, and consumer price index (the trend in the cost of goods) to make decisions to control interest rates.
-The fed meets about eight times a year or every six weeks to discuss the data.
-There are far too many variables to discuss them all, but knowing that the fed influences interest rates are key.
+The Fed observes data such as unemployment, wages, and the consumer price index (the trend in the cost of goods) to make decisions to control interest rates.
+The Fed meets about eight times yearly or every six weeks to discuss the data.
+There are far too many variables to discuss them all, but knowing that the Fed influences interest rates is key.

 Interest rates control the cost of borrowing to buy goods and for savers to save.
 This affects interest rates on business loans, mortgage rates, rates for car loans, and how much interest you accrue on your savings account.

-When inflation is high the Fed will hike interest rates to bring prices down and vice versa.
-The rule of thumb for this is that when interest rates go down prices go up and when interest rates go up.
+When inflation is high, the Fed will hike interest rates to decrease prices and vice versa.
+The rule of thumb for this is that when interest rates go down, prices go up, and when interest rates go up, prices go down.
 This is how the Fed combats inflation.

 How to Fight Inflation